The Royal Baby Has Arrived

 Petroleum: found in many emollients (for example Vaseline), overusing petroleum-based products on infant skins can cause seborrheic dermatitis or ‘cradle cap’.

-Heliocare SPF: this is an extraordinarily mild formula which is safe for mum and baby, offering high factor sun protection (50+) without clogging or staining the skin.
+bea Skin Care’s Solar Defence: this is an extraordinarily mild formula which is safe for busy mothers who wish to protect their skin whilst avoiding the onset of post-pregnancy melasma.
+It offers high factor sun protection (30) without clogging or staining the skin, with arbutin working to lighten discolouration and hyaluronic acid for moisture.
 Unlike conventional sunscreens, it does not contain chemicals and provides a light, natural smell.

-Ormedic range, IMAGE Skincare: this is a great range for tired, stressed out mums and dads!
-Containing completely natural organic ingredients, Bianca Estelle often recommends the ultra-hydrating Ormedic Eye Cream (great for soothing away dark circles) together with the cooling Ormedic Balancing Soothing Gel Masque (an extremely gentle, anti-inflammatory face mask).
-Due to Ormedic's use of botanical ingredients - including green tea, aloe vera, arnica montana and natural peptides - new mums are safe when coming into contact with sensitive baby skins.
+bea Skin Care’s Essential Range: this is a great range for tired, stressed-out mums and dads!
+Containing completely natural organic ingredients, we can recommend the ultra-hydrating Organic Cleansing Wipes (great for removing makeup on the go), together with the revitalising Vitamin Infused Kojac Sponges, which are extremely gentle and anti-inflammatory face mask).
+Due to Ormedic’s.
+The use of botanical ingredients – including aloe vera and vitamin E – means that new mums can be safe when coming into contact with sensitive baby skins.

 *For further information on harmful skin care chemicals, check out this excellent article by Dr. Frank Lipman.